storybookjs/marko/docs/api/writing-presets.md

 ---

-> migration guide: This page documents the method to configure storybook introduced recently in 5.3.0, consult the [migration guide](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md) if you want to migrate to this format of configuring storybook.

 [Storybook presets](./presets.md) are grouped collections of `babel`, `webpack`, and `addons` configurations that support specific use cases in Storybook, such as typescript or MDX support.

 This doc covers the [presets API](#presets-api) and how to use the presets mechanism for [advanced configuration](#advanced-configuration).